-Photoshop is an essential skill for digital artists, regardless if you work in photography or not.
-Some digital artists prefer to work exclusively in photoshop because the application is familiar to them.
-Photoshop is an expansive program with many unique tools and techniques, especially if you’re accustomed to using another program.
+Photoshop is an essential skill for digital artists, regardless of whether they work in photography.
+Some digital artists prefer to work exclusively in Photoshop because the software is familiar.
+Photoshop is expansive software with many unique tools and techniques, especially if you’re accustomed to using another program.

 That’s why Practical Photoshop, a monthly magazine featuring tutorials and help, is a worthwhile addition to your toolbox.
-It addresses photoshop from both photography and digital art slant.
-The tutorials range from beginner to advanced, which is a plus if you’re not familiar with the platform.
+It addresses Photoshop from both photography and digital art slant.
+The tutorials range from beginner to advanced, which is a plus if you’re unfamiliar with the software.

 But Practical Photoshop isn’t all just education and resources for the digital artist.
-It’s also where the photoshop pros go to show off their best work.
-From bringing old photos to life to creatively manipulating reality, you’re sure to be impressed by the artists featured.
+It’s also where the Photoshop pros show off their best work.
+From bringing old photos to life to creatively manipulating reality, you will surely be impressed by the featured artists.

-One other neat thing about Practical Photoshop is that it keeps up to date with the technology.
-That includes software updates and changes in the program, but also the new technologies coming out every day.
+Another neat thing about Practical Photoshop is that it keeps up to date with the technology.
+That includes updates and changes in the software, as well as the new technologies coming out daily.

 - Monthly issues

-- Focuses on the latest and greatest of CGI artists
+- Focuses on the latest and greatest CGI artists

 The digital art industry is rapidly expanding with new developments in technology.
-Of all the niches within digital art, CGI might just be the frontrunner of this technology boom.
-3D World is the choice monthly magazine of the best CGI artists, and no detail is spared.
+Of all the niches within digital art, CGI might be the frontrunner of this technology boom.
+3D World is the chosen monthly magazine of the best CGI artists, and no detail is spared.

 You’ll be reading this magazine cover to cover to gain all of the helpful info and techniques it shares.
 It’s equal parts tutorial and art, serving as a wealth of inspiration.

-Some magazines on digital art don’t include CGI artists as much, instead of giving precedence to 2D artists.
-2D artists do make up a large number of the digital art community, but CGI is quickly gaining notoriety as well.
-3D World gives CGI artists the representation and exclusivity they deserve, and fans adore it for that reason.
+Some magazines on digital art don’t include CGI artists as much, instead giving precedence to 2D artists.
+2D artists make up a large number of the digital art community, but CGI is quickly gaining notoriety.
+3D World gives CGI artists the representation and exclusivity they deserve; fans adore it for that reason.

 Like some of the other magazines on this list, each issue often includes free assets, courses, or guides.
 Material assets, for instance, are often free to download and come with an extensive tutorial in the magazine.